bcgov/wordpress/README.md

 ![Lifecycle:Experimental](https://img.shields.io/badge/Lifecycle-Experimental-339999)

 # WordPress Deployments
+WordPress Deployments uses [Kustomize](https://kustomize.io/) for deploying WordPress to a Kubernetes cluster, or to OpenShift.
+[WordPress Deployment Documentation](https://bcgov.github.io/wordpress/).

 ## Running on Docker
 The project can also be run locally using Docker and Docker Compose.
 Refer to [Running with Docker](./dev/README.md) for instructions.